|

 I have rented a car in Turkey multiple times and each time I learn something new.
 Hopefully, you can learn from my experiences as a resident of Turkey.

-Driving in Turkey will always be a little stressful because it is so different but in the end, understanding everything should make it a bit easier and less stressful.
+If you’re wondering “Is driving in Turkey easy?”, let me say this: it will always be a little stressful because it is so different but in the end, understanding everything should make it a bit easier and less stressful.

 Haydi bakalım!
 (Ok let’s see!)
 Let’s see everything you need to know for your trip to Turkey.

-Taking a drive in Istanbul is akin to driving in New York or Los Angeles or Chicago.
+Taking a drive in Istanbul is akin to driving in New York, Los Angeles or Chicago.
 So much traffic.
-Horns a blazing.
+Horns are blazing.

-The drivers in Turkey make up the rules as they go and if you’re not paying attention, it could get bad quickly.
+Turkish drivers make up the rules as they go and if you’re not paying attention, it could get bad quickly.

 Sometimes you could even walk faster than you can drive.
 If I were you, I would avoid driving in Istanbul if possible.
 As a newbie, the stress isn’t worth it.